 Let's look at social abuse.
 Have you ever had a boss who praises you one minute, and makes you wonder if you'll have a job tomorrow the next?
-Or let's you work yourself to the bone on a project, only to take credit or give the credit to someone else?
+Or lets you work yourself to the bone on a project, only to take the credit or give the credit to someone else?
 That's an abusive dynamic.
 Your boss has a need to control you because s/he is threatened by you, or has a sense of insecurity about his/her own ability to motivate or lead.
-And you have a need for a job -- a metaphor for being loved - so you put up with it; you submit.
+And you have a need for a job — a metaphor for being loved — so you put up with it.
+You submit.

 The victim, on the other hand, tends to be an emotional anorexic.
-Starving themselves, or allowing him/herself to be starved and then gorging themselves on whatever comes his/her way only to feel guilty about it later because of a sense of not deserving what s/he has received; a state of mind that drives his/her neediness - needing, not having...having, not wanting...needing, again.
+Starving themselves, or allowing themselves to be starved and then gorging on whatever comes their way, only to feel guilty about it later because of a sense of not deserving what they have received.
+There's a state of mind that drives this neediness — needing, but not having; having, but not wanting; and needing again.

 My favorite example of this is the silverware drawer.
 Think about where the silverware drawer was in the house in which you grew up.
 Now, think about where it is in your house.
-Allowing for architectural differences, I suspect about 90% of you will find that it's in the same place is was when you grew up.
-It's a memory map...why fix it, if it's not broken?
+Allowing for architectural differences, I suspect about 90 percent of you will find that it's in the same place it was when you grew up.
+It's a memory map . . . why fix it, if it's not broken?

-Abusive relationships are tricky and, just as a fish doesn't know that he's wet, we often don't see the subtle markers for abuse in a relationship because we are in it.
-Further, relationships fill our needs and, when our needs are being met, we don't necessarily have an imperative to take a look at how they are being met.
+Abusive relationships are tricky and, just as a fish doesn't know that he's wet, we often don't see the subtle markers for abuse in a relationship, because we are in it.
+Further, relationships fill our needs, and when our needs are being met, we don't necessarily have an imperative to look at how they are being met.

 © 2008 Michael J. Formica, All Rights Reserved